kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 \end{align}
 ```

 where the $\pm$ sign simply represents the direction of radiation.
 One can easily find these two kinds of boundary condition fall within the category of type I Sturm-Liouville problem.
-Therefore, it's also possible to have a mixed boundary condition, where
+It's also possible to have a mixed boundary condition, where

 ```{math}
 :label: eq146